jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

    c.
 Mount the snapshot to /mnt/disk3 (create this location if not existing)
    d. `ls -l` the contents of /mnt/disk3

-5. Using Ubuntu 18.04 attach four 1 GB disks and create RAIDZ10 (a mirrored stripe).
+5. Using Ubuntu 20.04 and ZFS, attach four 1 GB disks and create RAIDZ10 (a mirrored stripe).
 Display the `zpool status` and take a screenshot of the output.

-6. Using Ubuntu 18.04 or higher, set networking to bridged mode (take note of your public IP by typing: `ip a sh`

-   a.
-Attach a virtual disk
-   b.
-Using this tutorial: [https://www.hiroom2.com/2018/05/05/ubuntu-1804-tgt-en/](https://www.hiroom2.com/2018/05/05/ubuntu-1804-tgt-en/ "Configure iSCSI target") configure the system using as an iSCSI target
-   c.
-Use the proper iSCSI command to list the current targets

-7. Using a second Ubuntu 18.04 instance with its network mode set to bridged (note the public IP):

-   a.
-Using this tutorial: [https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html "Configure iSCSI initiator") configure and complete iSCSI initiator
-   b.
-List the currently available iSCSI targets on your network
-   c.
-Create two files on the connected iSCSI target - `file1.txt` and `file2.txt` and list those files

-8. Create 3 Virtual disks and install the ZFS package:

-   a.
-Attach it to an existing Ubuntu 18.04 system
-   b.
-Create a zpool stripe with two disks name it **datapool**
-   c.
-Execute a `zpool status` and a `zpool list` command
-   d.
-Expand the capacity of the zpool by adding the third disk in
-   e.
-Execute the `zpool status command
-   f.
-Execute the command to take the first disk out of the zpool, this command fails, why?
-Capture the error message in a screenshot
+6. Using Ubuntu 20.04, attach 4 virtual disks of 1 GB each.
+Create two Btrfs mirrored drives named disk1 and disk2.
+Take a screenshot of the output of the `btrfs filesystem show` command for each disk.

+7. From the previous question, attach another 1 GB virtual disk.
+Create a Btrfs partition on this disk named disk3.
+Create a snapshot of disk1 save it to the newly created disk.
+Use the `btrfs subvolume list` command to generate output for a snapshot.
+Reference [https://docs.oracle.com/cd/E37670_01/E37355/html/ol_use_case3_btrfs.html](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_use_case3_btrfs.html "btrfs documentation for subvolumes")

+8. Using Fedora, attach 4 1 GB disks in a btrfs stripe.
+Take a screenshot of the `btrfs filesystem df` command for this volume.
+Then remove one of the virtual disks from the stripe.
+Take a screenshot of the `btrfs filesystem df` command for this volume.
+Attach an additional 2 gb disk to the btrfs stripe.
+Take a screenshot of the `btrfs filesystem df` command for this volume.
+Extend the btrfs filesystem to encompass using all of the new disk space.
+Take a screenshot of the `btrfs filesystem df` command for this volume.

 9. From the previous exercise using your ZFS pool named datapool, create a 25 megabyte file named datadump.txt: